Pachira glabra: Similar species

+Distribution and habitat

+The species is native to eastern Brazil, where it grows along rivers and other waterways.

 The tree is highly adaptable to various soils and flourishes in full sun or partial shade.
 The tree is both drought and flood resistant.

 Uses

-Culinary use
+Culinary

 P. glabra is grown in West and Central Africa as a foodcrop.
 The seeds are rich in oil and contain 16% protein and 40–50% fat.
 The seeds taste similar to peanuts and are typically boiled or roasted, with the roasted seeds sometimes ground to make a hot drink.
 The young leaves and flowers are also eaten.

-Ornamental use
+Ornamental

 Young P. glabra trees can easily be grown in flowerpots and survive a range of conditions as long as they remain above freezing temperatures.
-They are marketed commercially as ornamentals with several small trees in a single flowerpot, their trunks braided; specimens are similar in appearance to P. aquatica and many small ornamentals sold as P. aquatica are actually P. glabra.
-However, P. aquatica has woody gray bark, while P. glabras is a smoother greenish-gray, and P. aquatica will only develop a swollen trunk with age.
-Likewise, the flowers of P. aquatica feature red-tipped petals and red anthers, whereas the flowers of P. glabra are all white.
-In addition, the P. aquatica blooms last marginally longer during than those of P. glabra.
-P. glabra seeds are green rather than brown and half the size of those of P. aquatica.
-Seed yields are also lower than those of P. aquatica.
+They are marketed commercially as ornamentals with several small trees in a single flowerpot, their trunks braided; specimens are similar in appearance to P. aquatica and the small ornamentals sold as P. aquatica are almost all actually P. glabra.